oldfolio/oldfolio.github.io/dot.md

 ## Dot Files
 A collection of configuration files

+If you need to force apt to use IPv4:
+/etc/apt/apt.conf.d/[99force-ipv4](dot-files/99force-ipv4.txt)

 /etc/fonts/[local.conf](dot-files/fonts-local.conf)

 If you wish to use U2F keys on a Debian-based system, you may need to add the following file: